-Although a bit different than the Sell My Structured Settlement Scam, this one has the same end result: you losing money.
+Although a bit different than the Sell My Structured Settlement Scam, this one has the same result: you losing money.
 Before you consider investing in annuities, you should be aware of the potential threats of working with these unethical insurance agents.
-The industry is regulated by numerous federal and state agencies, but unfortunately, these incidents still happen.
-Seniors and new investors are coaxed into purchasing products that they don’t need or that are not very beneficial to them.
+Numerous federal and state agencies regulate the industry, but unfortunately, these incidents still happen.
+Seniors and new investors are coaxed into purchasing products that they don't need or that are not very beneficial to them.

 You can protect your resources and become better prepared for retirement by learning which contracts are too good to be true and end up costing you money in the long run.

 Some agencies are even targeting seniors who are terminally ill or who are much older.
-The agent convinces them to buy annuities that will lock away cash for them for over 10 years.
-During this process, the agent is more than aware that the customer is not going to live that long due to their age or health issues which is exactly why they have taken advantage of them.
+The agent convinces them to buy annuities that will lock away cash for them for over ten years.
+During this process, the agent is more than aware that the customer is not going to live that long due to their age or health issues, which is precisely why they have taken advantage of them.

 They set up the annuity contract in a way so that if the customer passes away, then the agent or insurance company will be granted any of the funds left in the account instead of the beneficiaries.
 So, after the customer is deceased, the agent will collect the remainder.

-Another example of unethical agencies targeting seniors are the ones who are mentally unstable.
-The agent purposely makes the customer feel as if their current investments won’t last through their retirement or they may convince them into thinking they are not financially secure.
-Seniors with Alzheimer’s or dementia are already struggling to make decisions, especially financial ones.
-However, a fraudulent agency will see this as a major sale opportunity.
-They will trick the unstable senior into trusting them and the senior will, in turn, give the agent too much control and confidence over their finances.
+Another example of unethical agencies targeting seniors is the ones who are mentally unstable.
+The agent purposely makes the customer feel as if their current investments won't last through their retirement, or they may convince them into thinking they are not financially secure.
+Seniors with Alzheimer's or dementia are already struggling to make decisions, especially financial ones.
+However, a fraudulent agency will see this as a significant sale opportunity.
+They will trick the unstable senior into trusting them, and the senior will, in turn, give the agent too much control and confidence over their finances.

 Sometimes, authorities can catch agents in the act.
 If they are caught, then they will be prosecuted for taking advantage of these seniors and coaxing them into purchasing the wrong products.
 Unfortunately, some scammers continuously manage to get away with committing these crimes.

 Often, agents will purposely try to make the senior feel intimidated by them.
-They will take it to such level that the victim is afraid to come forward.
-In these situations, seniors just choose to live with their financial mistake because they are afraid to try to get it resolved or they don’t know how.
+They will take it to such a level that the victim is afraid to come forward.
+In these situations, seniors just choose to live with their financial mistake because they are scared to try to get it resolved, or they don't know-how.

 Annuity scams target more than just seniors.
-There are lots of agents who spend time rehearsing certain keywords or phrases that will put pressure on a client.
-They will convince the customer to sit through very long meetings that are bold and high-pressured in hopes to bring fears out of the client, similar to travel club scams, timeshare selling schemes, or exclusive club join opportunities.
+There are lots of agents who spend time rehearsing specific keywords or phrases that will put pressure on a client.
+They will convince the customer to sit through very long meetings that are bold and high-pressured in hopes of bringing fears out of the client, similar to travel club membership scams, timeshare selling schemes, or exclusive club join opportunities.

 Agents take advantage of investors by manipulating them into buying annuities that would not be appropriate for their financial situation.
 They manage to do this by promoting contract signing bonuses and tell them that it is for one day only.
 The client is then under pressure, so they tend to fall for the scam.

 Another method they will commonly approach is presenting a contract to the client that is difficult to understand.
-They may use uncommon words or phrases and purposely try to confuse the client.
+They may use uncommon words or phrases, and purposely try to confuse the client.
 Since it is not verbiage the client typically understands, they end up trusting the words of the agent.
-The agent also may withhold any type of withdrawal or maintenance fees.
+The agent also may withhold any type of withdrawal or maintenance fee.

 Agents that sell annuities often refer to themselves as financial consultants.
-Usually, they don’t even have any kind of finance experience or any type of relevant license.
-They will also rarely havean investment background.
-They are simply salesman who are good at convincing people like you to fall for their schemes.
-They have even been known to claim that their employees have qualifications such as a degree when they may have never stepped foot inside of a college.
+Usually, they don't even have any kind of finance experience or any type of relevant license.
+They will also rarely have an investment background.
+They are simply salesmen who are good at convincing people like you to fall for their schemes.
+They have been known to claim that their employees have qualifications and a degree.
+In reality, they may have never stepped foot inside of a college.
 They are notorious for presenting inaccurate information.

 Don't get it twisted.